Every registered voter has something every candidate needs to win an election: A Vote

 Committed supporters are essential to winning big on Election Day.

-Once these voters make up their mind to vote for you, you can bank on that vote.
+Once these voters make up their mind to vote for you, you can take that vote to the bank.

 Committed supporters will put a sign in their yard for you and let you use their name as endorsement.